miladrahimi/php-jwt/README.md

 Any contribution will be appreciated :D

 ## License
-PhpRouter is initially created by [Milad Rahimi](http://miladrahimi.com) and released under the [MIT License](http://opensource.org/licenses/mit-license.php).
+PHP-JWT is initially created by [Milad Rahimi](http://miladrahimi.com) and released under the [MIT License](http://opensource.org/licenses/mit-license.php).